AWS Application Load Balancer – ALB

 • supports Code Signing using AWS Signer, which offers trust and integrity controls that enable you to verify that only unaltered code from approved developers is deployed in the functions.

-• Functions must complete execution within 900 seconds.
+• Functions must complete execution within 900 seconds (15 minutes).
 The default timeout is 3 seconds.
-The timeout can be set the timeout to any value between 1 and 900 seconds.
+The timeout can be set to any value between 1 and 900 seconds.

 • AWS Step Functions can help coordinate a series of Lambda functions in a specific order.
 Multiple functions can be invoked sequentially, passing the output of one to the other, and/or in parallel, while the state is being maintained by Step Functions.